Trolling: Origin and etymology

 There are competing theories of where and when "troll" was first used in Internet slang, with numerous unattested accounts of BBS and Usenet origins in the early 1980s or before.

 The English noun "troll" in the standard sense of ugly dwarf or giant dates to 1610 and originates from the Old Norse word "troll" meaning giant or demon.
 The word evokes the trolls of Scandinavian folklore and children's tales: antisocial, quarrelsome and slow-witted creatures which make life difficult for travelers.
 Trolls have existed in folklore and fantasy literature for centuries, and online trolling has been around for as long as the Internet has existed.

 In modern English usage, "trolling" may describe the fishing technique of slowly dragging a lure or baited hook from a moving boat, whereas trawling describes the generally commercial act of dragging a fishing net.
 Early non-Internet slang use of "trolling" can be found in the military: by 1972 the term "trolling for MiGs" was documented in use by US Navy pilots in Vietnam.
-It referred to use of "...decoys, with the mission of drawing...fire away..."The contemporary use of the term is said to have appeared on the Internet in the late 1980s, but the earliest known attestation according to the Oxford English Dictionary is in 1992.
+It referred to use of "...decoys, with the mission of drawing...fire away..."
+The contemporary use of the term is said to have appeared on the Internet in the late 1980s, but the earliest known attestation according to the Oxford English Dictionary is in 1992.

-The context of the quote cited in the Oxford English Dictionary sets the origin in Usenet in the early 1990s as in the phrase "trolling for newbies", as used in alt.folklore.urban (AFU).
-Commonly, what is meant is a relatively gentle inside joke by veteran users, presenting questions or topics that had been so overdone that only a new user would respond to them earnestly.
-For example, a veteran of the group might make a post on the common misconception that glass flows over time.
-Long-time readers would both recognize the poster's name and know that the topic had been discussed repeatedly, but new subscribers to the group would not realize, and would thus respond.
+The first usage of the term was on Usenet in the early 1990s as in the phrase "trolling for newbies", as used in alt.folklore.urban (AFU).
+Typically, this refers to a gentle inside joke where veteran users post overdone topics that only newcomers would take seriously.
+For example, a veteran might post about the common misconception that glass flows over time—long-time readers would recognize both the poster and the tired topic, while new subscribers would respond earnestly.
 These types of trolls served as a practice to identify group insiders.
 This definition of trolling, considerably narrower than the modern understanding of the term, was considered a positive contribution.
 One of the most notorious AFU trollers, David Mikkelson, went on to create the urban folklore website Snopes.com.

 By the late 1990s, alt.folklore.urban had such heavy traffic and participation that trolling of this sort was frowned upon.
 Others expanded the term to include the practice of playing a seriously misinformed user, even in newsgroups where one was not a regular; these were often attempts at humor rather than provocation.
 The noun troll usually referred to an act of trolling – or to the resulting discussion – rather than to the author, though some posts punned on the dual meaning of troll.